Strengthen your writing skills by learning about thesis statements, organization, and developing your ideas.

 - Introductions: The University of North Carolina maintains an excellent guide for structuring your introductions.
 Make sure to check out the sections on strategies for writing an effective introduction, proofreading introductions & the sections on ineffective introductions.

-- Writing an Argument with Clarity: Wheaton University maintains this web site about how to write a clear and concise argument.
+- Writing an Argument with Clarity: Swarthmore College maintains this web site about how to write a clear and concise argument.
 The site includes info on how to check your assumptions, supporting your position & on how to check your diction.